jeffijoe/validx/README.md

 // ['Email is required', 'Not a valid email']
 ```

-To validate again, we need to reset the context and then validate.
+To validate again, we need to reset the context and then call validate.

 ```js
 validation.reset().validate({